 Welcome to my home page!
-I am working on a Ph.D at Cornell University with Professor Rajit Manohar.
+Here you will find information on some of the work I did at Cornell during graduate school.
+Presently, I am a research scientist at IBM's cognitive computing lab working on offshoots of my PhD thesis.
 In a nutshell, I work on mapping neural computations of the brain to silicon microprocessors.
 By taking inspiration from the structural organization, the dynamical principles and the computational algorithms of brain circuits and networks, I am exploring novel ways to tackle problems in machine learning and robotics.

 My work is part of DARPA's SyNAPSE project in collaboration with researches at IBM.
 To implement scalable brain-like networks in silicon, we have developed a highly efficient neuromorphic chip architecture in nanoscale CMOS technology.
 The architecture makes use of digital neurons, asynchronous communication circuits and crossbar memory arrays to implement large-scale models of biological neurons and their networks.

 This work has received significant press coverage (Nature, Scientific American, MIT Tech Review, Bloomberg, NY Times, Wall Street Journal, EE Times, CNET, Economist, and many others) and has resulted in several publications.

 Currently, I am implementing canonical neural computations in our system and I will be using them in robotic vision and robotic chemosensation algorithms.